Aerosmith: Media

 The band has been the subject of several video games including Revolution X in 1994, Quest for Fame in 1995, and Guitar Hero: Aerosmith, in June 2008.
 The band has also made over 30 major music videos, and released seven home videos or DVDs.

-In 2017, Stern released three versions of an Aerosmith pinball machine, which feature original versions of nine of the band's iconic songs, as well as Elevator and Toy-Box multiballs.
+In 2017, Stern released three versions of a pinball machine titled, Aerosmith, which featured original versions of nine of the band's iconic songs, as well as Elevator and Toy-Box multiballs.